 Check out our free income tax calculator.

-Let’s start at the beginning.
 Taxes are money collected by the government for the purpose of funding government operations.
 Before the income tax, the US government mostly funded its operations with import taxes known as tariffs.

 Unless you don’t work or you work under the table, you prepay part of your tax bill throughout the year through payroll taxes.
 Payroll taxes deduct tax money from your paycheck and from your employer’s coffers to help pre-pay your income taxes and to pay your Social Security and Medicare taxes.